CartoDB/workflows-extension-territory-planning/components/facilities/doc/README.md

 ## Settings
 - **Candidate facilities ID column**: The column containing the candidate facility unique IDs.
 - **Candidate facilities geometry column**: The column containing the candidate facility point locations.
-- **Include required facilities**: Whether to consider mandatory or pre-selected facilities.
+- **Use required facilities**: Whether to consider mandatory or pre-selected facilities.
 Requires a **Required Facilities input table** to be connected.
 If enabled:
     - **Required facilities ID column**: The column containing the required facility unique IDs.
     - **Required facilities geometry column**: The column containing the required facility point locations.
-- **Include competitor facilities**: Whether to consider competitors.
+- **Use competitor facilities**: Whether to consider competitors.
 Requires a **Competitor Facilities input table** to be connected.
 If enabled:
     - **Competitor facilities ID column**: The column containing the competitor facility unique IDs.
     - **Competitor facilities geometry column**: The column containing the competitor facility point locations.
-- **Assign groups to facilities**: Whether to assign a group to each facility (i.e. zip codes, brands).
+- **Use facility groups**: Whether to use facility groups (i.e. region, brand) to limit the number of facilities to be opened.
     - **Candidate facilities group ID column**: The column containing the ID representing the group each candidate facility belongs to.
     - **Required facilities group ID column**: The column containing the ID representing the group each required facility belongs to.
 Requires a **Required Facilities input table** to be connected.
-- **Assign minimum capacity to facilities**: Whether to include the minimum capacity of a facility.
+- **Enforce minimum usage of facilities**: Whether to use the minimum usage of a facility.
-    - **Candidate facilities minimum capacity column**: The column containing the minimum capacity of each candidate facility.
+    - **Candidate facilities minimum usage column**: The column containing the minimum usage of each candidate facility.
-    - **Required facilities minimum capacity column**: The column containing the minimum capacity of each required facility.
+    - **Required facilities minimum usage column**: The column containing the minimum usage of each required facility.
 Requires a **Required Facilities input table** to be connected.
-- **Assign maximum capacity to facilities**: Whether to include the maximum capacity of a facility.
+- **Use facility maximum capacities**: Whether to use the maximum capacity of a facility.
     - **Candidate facilities maximum capacity column**: The column containing the maximum capacity of each candidate facility.
     - **Required facilities maximum capacity column**: The column containing the maximum capacity of each required facility.
 Requires a **Required Facilities input table** to be connected.
-- **Include cost of opening facilities**: Whether to include the fixed costs of opening a specific facility.
+- **Use facility costs of opening**: Whether to use the fixed costs of opening a specific facility.
     - **Candidate facilities cost of open column**: The column containing the cost of opening each candidate facility.
     - **Required facilities cost of open column**: The column containing the cost of opening each required facility.
 Requires a **Required Facilities input table** to be connected.